 That said it is my conviction that robots, big data, and AI, as disruptive and extraordinary as they are sure to be, will never be able to compete with human intuition and the unique and mysterious combination of elements that constitute our emotional intelligence and creativity.

 There’s no doubt that AI will generate hit pop songs and maybe even write killer screenplays, but they will never be able to reach into our hearts as only human storytellers can do.
-Indeed, the built-in that make us human—creativity imagination, curiosity and intuition—will only become more valuable, not less, as the ranks of robots swell.
+Indeed, the built-in that makes us human—creativity imagination, curiosity, and intuition—will only become more valuable, not less, as the ranks of robots swell.
 And while data and artificial intelligence can combine to achieve extraordinary things, they will not be able to eclipse the human imagination.

 As Head of Innovation and Creativity at Disney, Duncan and his team helped Imagineering, Lucasfilm, Marvel, Pixar, and Disney Parks to innovate, creating magical new storylines and experiences for consumers around the globe.
 As founder of iD8 & innov8, he now brings his extensive Disney experience to organizations around the world using a very unique approach to Design Thinking that helps people capture unlikely connections, leading to revolutionary thinking and disruptive ideas.